Quantile Markov Decision Process: Algorithms and Computational Aspects

 Though the algorithms work for both integer and non-integer cases, the analysis is more complicated when the rewards are non-integer because we have no simple way to bound the number of breakpoints for the value functions.
 The value function can become ``exponentially'' complicated as the backward dynamic programming proceeds, so that the cost to restore the value function will also grow exponentially. \cite{nemirovski2006convex} pointed out that the computation of the distribution of the sum of independent random variables is already NP-hard.
 To prevent this explosion, one can either truncate the rewards to integers or create approximations of the value functions.
 For the truncation approach, if we still want to preserve computational precision, we can scale up the rewards before truncation.
 For the approximation approach, we would restore the value function at $N$ uniform breakpoints.
 The choice of $N$ is up to the user and can be as large as, for example, $10,000,$ which means that we restore the value function only for all the quantile values with an interval of $0.0001$.

 From the above analysis, we observe that the bottleneck for the complexity of our algorithm lies in the complexity of the value function.
-In traditional MDP, the value function is a function of the state $s$ and time stamp $t$.
+In a traditional MDP, the value function is a function of the state $s$ and time stamp $t$.
 In QMDP, for each given $s$ and $t,$ we need to compute and retain the optimal values for all the quantiles in order to derive the value function for time $t-1$.
 Therefore, there is not much room for improvement on this complexity upper bound in a generic setting.
+In Appendix C, we present numerical experiments that further illustrate the computational aspect of our QMDP algorithm.
+QMDP is unsurprisingly more time-consuming compared to the conventional nested risk measure based model.
+However, as noted earlier, QMDP outputs the optimal value function and optimal policy in one single pass of dynamic programming, whereas an additional simulation procedure is needed to trade off risk versus reward for other risk-sensitive MDP models.
+This additional simulation may result in a computation time that is significantly larger than that needed to solve QMDP.